Introduction to Using Visual Arts in Clinical Practice

 Noncredit: $125 by 1/31, $150 after.
 Includes 6 CEUs.
 Lewis & Clark Alumni receive 20% off.

 Student rate: $50.
-Students must be already participating in clinical internships or otherwise seeing clients.
+Please note: Students must be in internships or otherwise currently seeing clients

 We are committed to making our events accessible to all needs and abilities.
 When registering, let us know your access needs.
 To discuss your access needs before registering, please contact us at 503-768-6040 or email@example.com.